-These days, smartphones are as common as Starbucks.
-So it makes perfect sense to incorporate your smartphone into your next fishing trip along with your best fishing reels and fishing rods.
+These days, smartphone are as common as Starbucks.
+So it makes perfect sense to incorporate your smartphone into your next fishing trip along with your best fishing reels and fishing rods and apps.
 And the fact that many newer phones are waterproof means you can bring it along without fear of sprays, slashes and dropping it in the river.

 Now, that is not to say we are all for incorporating fishing and technology, we like to minimize the use of these devices while enjoying Mother Nature to be sure.
 But there are a number apps available that can help enhance your fishing experience.
 Fishing-friendly apps for both iOS and Android operating systems offer real-time fishing conditions, ways to bring fishermen together on social media and provide a host of other amazing functions.
 Whatever you could think of in a fishing app has probably already been done.
 Here are a few fishing apps you might be interested in.